 Why run barefoot?

-Studies have proven that less weight on your feet will improve your running efficiency and decrease your time.
+Studies have proven that less weight on your feet will improve your efficiency and decrease your time.
 Research has also shown that barefoot running forces the foot to impact the ground differently.
 Running shoes typically make runners strike the ground with their heel first, whereas barefoot running changes the gait to a forefoot strike.
-It strengthens muscles of foot arch and feels great.
+It strengthens the muscles of the foot arch and feels great.

 How to Start Running Barefoot

-The more minimal a shoe the more your foot, ankle and lower leg have to work to maintain and support the body in motion which means the foot, ankle and calves have to be stronger.
+The more minimal a shoe the more your foot, ankle, and lower leg have to work to maintain and support the body in motion which means the foot, ankle, and calves have to be stronger.